DavesCodeMusings/openwrt-isolated/Improving the OpenWrt Isolated Network Experience.md

 sftp>
 ```

 If you see the _sftp>_ prompt, and you can change to the _boot_ directory to list files, everything's working as it should.
-Notice the openssh-sftp-server package file we copied onto the Micro SD card previously.
+Notice the openssh-sftp-server package file we copied onto the microSD card previously.

 ## Fetching a Package for the Isolated Environment
 1. Log into the OpenWrt command prompt as root.